Preparing to Go: Santiago

 Arrival and Orientation

-All students are expected to arrive in Santiago on January 4, 2024.
+All students are expected to arrive in Santiago, Chile on Friday, January 3, 2025 for mandatory orientation.

 Please do not make flight arrangements until you are instructed to do so by your International Program Advisor.
 Arrival details will be sent to students about two weeks before your departure.
 Students should be very aware of their belongings throughout the arrival process, especially while luggage is being transferred from airport to sidewalk to van, and from van to sidewalk to hotel.